Chromothripsis: Predispositions

 Mutations in the TP53 gene can predispose a cell to chromothripsis.

 Through genome sequencing of a Sonic hedgehog medulloblastoma (SHH-MB) brain tumour, a significant link between TP53 mutations and chromothripsis in SHH-MBs has been found.
-Further studies on the association between TP53 and chromothripsis has signified a role for p53, a tumour suppressor protein, in the massive genomic rearrangement which take place which takes place in chromothripsis.
+Further studies on the association between TP53 and chromothripsis has signified a role for p53, a tumour suppressor protein, in the massive genomic rearrangement which take place in chromothripsis.
 Hence there is a strong association between p53 status and chromothripsis, giving an insight into why some cancers are more aggressive.

 It has also been shown that TP53 mutation-containing cells show a preference for low-fidelity repair mechanisms such as non-homologous end joining.
 TP53 mutations have also been expressed in cells that exhibit shorter and are more end-end fusion prone.
 It is also hypothesized that TP53 mutations may be implicated in premature chromosome condensation.
 TP53 may also contribute to the ability of cells to survive the catastrophic event that normally would be considered to be too destructive to withstand.